Weatherization is an energy conservation program designed to reduce the home heating costs for families on limited incomes.

 Appropriate Weatherization procedures are determined by an energy audit.
 Heating costs are generally reduced by a combination of the following measures:

-4. CONDUCTION MEASURES – Designed to reduce heat loss and gain from the interior / exterior of the home by installing insulation.
+- CONDUCTION MEASURES – Designed to reduce heat loss and gain from the interior / exterior of the home by installing insulation.
 Insulation may be installed in the ceiling, walls, heat ducts, floor, and/or water pipes.
-Other measures installed if energy savings are determined, include but are not limited to, the repair or replacement of windows and doors.
+Other measures installed if energy savings are determined include but are not limited to the repair or replacement of windows and doors.

 Begin by applying for Low-Income Energy Assistance (LIEAP).
 Please review the LIEAP page for further information and application instructions.

-You may also apply for Weatherization assistance, or heating emergency at any time during the year by contacting RMDC’s LIEAP Office at (406) 447-1680.
+You may also apply for Weatherization assistance, or help with a heating emergency at any time during the year, by contacting RMDC’s LIEAP Office at (406) 447-1625.

 An energy auditor will set up a time to visit with you about your home’s needs for Weatherization materials.
 The auditor is trained to determine the most cost-effective Weatherization measures for your home.
 These measures may include a furnace tune-up, caulking, client education, insulation, weather-stripping, storm windows, replacement of broken glass, or repair of exterior doors.

 Weatherization workers may not be able to install all the materials you need, but they will do the most important Weatherization within the dollar limits allowed.
 In some cases it may not be cost effective to install any Weatherization measures.

 When your home is scheduled for Weatherization work, a crew or an independent contractor will come to install the necessary materials in your home.
 After the work is completed, you will be asked to sign a statement indicating that you believe the work was done properly and to your satisfaction.